Keep the lights off.

-Unfortunately, the nice African American girl’s striptease clocks in somewhere around good lord is this still going on.
+Unfortunately, the nice African American girl’s striptease clocks in somewhere around good lord is this still going on?
 I have no issue with strippers in a movie per se.
 But a little goes a long way.
-This is like a band starts playing at the bar in a movie and then does a thirty-minute set.
+This is like when a band starts playing at the bar in a movie and then does a thirty-minute set.

 In fairness to Rue McClanahan and her costar Tony Vorno, they try.
 I mean, it is in vain.
 Director John Haynes shoots the California beaches in such a way it drips a depressing ennui.
 Hollywood After Dark is a movie that requires a shower after viewing.

 The Film Crew: Hollywood After Dark (2007): 7 out of 10: Since the cancellation of the beloved Mystery Science Theater 3000 (greatest show ever), fans have been waiting for a comeback.

 The short-lived Film Crew is just that.
 Staring Mike Nelson, Kevin Murphy (former voice of Tom Servo), and Bill Corbett (former voice of Crow) the Film Crew promises to deliver the old magic back.

 In some ways, it does.
 The riffing is certainly up to the old standards.
 The boys riff in vain, but honestly, the movie was so slow and talky that there are places where riffing simply does not help the cinematic pain.
 For example, the endless stripper scenes provide very few laughs.
 There are only so many jokes you can make about cottage cheese thighs.